salsify/salsify_rubocop/README.md

 # salsify_rubocop

-This gem provides shared configuration for RuboCop for Salsify applications and gems.
+This gem provides shared configuration for RuboCop for Salsify applications/gems and some experimental cops.

 [RuboCop](https://github.com/bbatsov/rubocop) is a static code analyzer that can enforce style conventions as well as identify common problems.